How 'negativity bias' is affecting your relationships -- and how to stop it

 Are you and your partner always at odds?
-Negativity bias may be to blame, according to California-based marriage therapist Lisa Brookes.
+Negativity bias may be to blame, according to California-based marriage therapist Lisa Brookes Kift.

 A “negativity bias” refers to the neuroscience of feeling threatened by your partner even when there isn’t a reason to be, according to the therapist.